xudeng2008/myrepo/README.md

-# Goal: This pipeline scripts is designed for automatically analysing sequencing data, assembling a genome, and blasting a genome in Genbank database.
+# Goal: This pipeline scripts is designed for analysing sequencing data, assembling a genome, and blasting a genome in Genbank database.

 ## Environment Requirements:
 1. Linux